Home Compare AJG vs TPG

 Arthur J. Gallagher & Co. vs TPG: Which Stock Looks Stronger in 2026?

-Arthur J. Gallagher holds the cleaner structural position, with the lead spread across valuation and stability.
-TPG does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with TPG carrying a narrow edge on growth.
+Arthur J. Gallagher still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.